 During its review, the committee evaluated a number of codes of student conduct and related policies at other institutions of higher education, including the University of Iowa, Northwestern University, Pennsylvania State University, Rutgers University, the University of Michigan-Dearborn, Ohio State University, the University of Illinois at Urbana-Champaign, the University of Minnesota, and the University of Nebraska, among others (Appendix 3).
 The SCC also researched the off-campus misconduct policies at institutions within the University System of Maryland (USM), all of which have an established relationship with their surrounding communities.
 The committee found that establishing discretionary off-campus jurisdiction would be more aligned with current higher education practice than not allowing the University to apply the Code to off-campus misconduct.
-The committee also reviewed 'statements of expectations for off campus behavior' from other institutions (e.g. Rutgers University) for ideas on how the OSC and Off-Campus Housing Services could potentially publicize the expanded jurisdiction in the future, in order to help students become more aware of how their off-campus behavior can impact their student status on campus.
+The committee also reviewed 'statements of expectations for off campus behavior' from other institutions (e.g. Rutgers University) for ideas on how the OSC and Off-Campus Housing Services could potentially publicize the expanded jurisdiction in the future, in order to help students become more aware of how their off-campus behavior campus.

 The SCC determined that there are a number of benefits associated with expansion of jurisdiction for the Code.
 For instance, one of the major benefits of expanding jurisdiction of the Code is that it will add another resource for students, particularly as an increasing number of undergraduate and graduate students choose to live off-campus.
 The OSC and the UMDPS would have more opportunity and flexibility of options for handling complaints when students come forward with concerns about their peers, or about circumstances that could potentially escalate into dangerous situations.
-In addition, if a student's family contact's the OSC with concerns about misconduct that has occurred off-campus, the Director of the OSC would be better equipped to explain the situation and the student's options.
+In addition, if a student's family contact's the OSC would be better equipped to explain the situation and the student's options.
 Currently, when students seek assistance from the OSC for situations that have occurred off-campus, the University usually does not have the ability to intervene.